Management of Endocrine Disorders

 Additional services offered through the South Texas Health System are described below.

-The South Texas Diabetic and Metabolic Institute at Edinburg Regional Medical Center serves individuals who are overweight, obese, diabetic and those with metabolic disorders.
+The South Texas Diabetic and Metabolic Institute at South Texas Health System Edinburg serves individuals who are overweight, obese, diabetic and those with metabolic disorders.

-The Pediatric Endocrinology and Diabetes Institute, an outpatient clinic adjacent to Edinburg Children's Hospital, is focused on diagnosing and managing hormonal disorders in children.
+The Pediatric Endocrinology and Diabetes Institute, an outpatient clinic adjacent to South Texas Health System Children's, is focused on diagnosing and managing hormonal disorders in children.